 Plan/ Document General Plan Policy and/or Action General Description of Task/Notes Adopted Schedule of Completion Status Update Yolo-Zamora Area Plan Action CC-A21 Prepare the Yolo-Zamora Area Plan (new plan).
 Start in January, 2011.
 Adoption by Fall, 2012.
 DELAYED Depending on need, work may not begin until 2019, at earliest.
 Yolo Bypass Area Plan Action CO-A24 Prepare the Yolo Bypass Area Plan (new plan).
 Start in January, 2011.
 Adoption by Spring, 2013.
 DELAYED Depending on need, work may not begin until 2019, at earliest.
 Esparto Community Plan Action CC-A22 Update the existing 2007 Esparto Community Plan, and incorporate policies and zoning for the 79-acre mixed use area.
 Start in Spring, 2012.
 Adoption by Spring, 2014.
-DELAYED Depending on need, work may not begin until 2018, at earliest.
+DELAYED Work began in early 2018 on the updated plan, with a completion ate expected by the end of 2018.
 Monument Hills Community Plan Action CC-A22 Update the existing 1980 Monument Hills Community Plan.
 Start in Spring, 2012.
 Adoption by Spring, 2014.
 DELAYED Depending on need, work may not begin until 2019, at earliest.
 Knights Landing Community Plan Action CC-A18 Prepare the Knights Landing Specific Plan, which will supersede the 1999 Knights Landing Community Plan.
 If no application is received by 2014, work will begin to complete update by 2015.
 CANCELLED The Board of Supervisors removed four Specific Plan designations from the General Plan Madison Community Plan Action CC-A19 Prepare Madison Specific Plan, which will supersede the 1974 Madison Community Plan If no application is received by 2014, work will begin to complete update by 2015.
 CANCELLED The Board of Supervisors removed four Specific Plan designations from the General Plan Elkhorn Community Plan Action CC-A20 Prepare the Elkhorn Specific Plan (new plan).
 On hold until a development application is received.
 CANCELLED The Board of Supervisors removed four Specific Plan designations from the General Plan